malwarepad/cavOS/README.md

 Having a good time is my drive for this project + I learn a lot of cool low level stuff alongside that!

 ## Kernel status
 The cavOS kernel is a monolithic x86_64 one written in relatively simple C with a few bits of Intel assembly here and there.
-It uses the Limine bootloader and leverages the FAT32 filesystem for booting.
+It uses the Limine bootloader and leverages the FAT32 filesystem for booting along with Ext2 for the root partition.
 I try to keep the code structure clean and fairly easy to understand, while avoiding too much abstraction.
+Hence, code quality and clarity are sometimes prioritized over performance gains.

 ## Userspace status
 Userspace is my primary focus at the time being, with the kernel being *quite* stable.
 I'm trying to make this OS as close to Linux as I can, while adding my own stuff on top of it.
 This is visible with the system calls that are exactly like Linux's.
 That isn't random, I want cavOS to be as binary compatible with it as possible!

+## Is this a Linux distribution?
+No!
+The cavOS kernel does not share source code or headers with Linux.
+The Linux source code *is* pulled during userspace assembly, but only because some third party (ported) programs depend on [it's headers](https://wiki.gentoo.org/wiki/Linux-headers).
+Even then, no actual code is shared.

 ## Goals